-Gina’s television work has received a Cable Ace award and an Emmy award.
+Gina is a veteran documentary filmmaker whose television work has received a Cable Ace award and an Emmy award.
 Credits include founding Producer of Bravo’s “Inside the Actors Studio,” creator of a pilot series for Comedy Central (“Music Shorts”) and WriterProducer-Director of “Connections: Preserving America’s Landscape Legacy” (PBS,) narrated by Angela Lansbury.

 Her 2005 documentary on the Holocaust, “René & I,” (NBC), was made with a grant from New York Women in Film, won two Audience Awards, a Human Rights Award and continues in worldwide distribution.
 Her 2013 film, “It’s Better to Jump,” won seven top prizes in international film festivals.
 (Theatrical release 2013, broadcast on Al Jazeera in 2015, in distribution with Cinema Libre Studios.)

 In 2016, Gina wrote and directed the original series, “Defining Beauty” for Disney/MAKER Studios (Verizon’s Go90 Network).
-Between 2011- 2016, Gina directed six 90-minute biographies on master designers for The Cultural Landscape Foundation in Washington, D.C.
-In 2018, Gina was a writer (and created a PSA) for the first theatrical production of Homeward LA in 26 theatres across Los Angeles.
+Between 2011- 2016, Gina directed six 90-minute documentary biographies on master designers for The Cultural Landscape Foundation in Washington, D.C.
+In 2018, Gina was a writer (and created PSAs) for the first theatrical production of “Homeward LA”, raising awareness about homelessness in Los Angeles.
+It played in 26 theaters.
 She also produced a series of highlevel investor presentation videos for Qualcomm industries.